Friday, 11-Jan-2019 09:30:00 EST

 - to find string formulations of Yang-Mills theories that produce S-matrices resembling those for hadrons in the real world (and thus understand confinement).

 - Projective superspace is a subspace of the full superspace (like chiral superspace, but real) that is the only successful method for describing 4D N=2 supersymmetric theories in a manifestly supersymmetric (& conformally supersymmetric) way.
-Some of my research involves generalizing these results
+Some of my research (mostly with Jain) involves generalizing these results

-- to be more useful @ the quantum level (with Jain), as we did for N=1 (with Grisaru & Roček);
+to be more useful @ the quantum level (as Grisaru, Roček, & I did for N=1);

-The AdS/CFT correspondence allows strings to bring light on 4D quantum field theory, and vice versa.
+- The AdS/CFT correspondence allows strings to bring light on 4D quantum field theory, and vice versa.
 I'm focusing in particular on S-matrices, corresponding to closed strings with worldsheet boundaries coinciding with the boundary of anti-de Sitter space, corresponding to evaluating correlation functions of gauge singlets (each a loop of the boundary) or S-matrices of fundamental fields (all forming a single loop, as a single color trace).
-I'm looking at various superspace approaches and their relations to first- and second-quantization of particles (with Dai, Hatsuda, R.-N. Huang, Nastase, & Roiban).

 - The spacecone gauge explains and gives a simpler form of the "spinor helicity" rules that make S-matrix calculations in Yang-Mills tractable (work with Chalmers).
 It has an especially interesting interpretation on AdS₅×S⁵: After Wick rotating the sphere to resemble AdS, the spacelike bulk coordinates of each can be combined to form the complex, null coordinates that define spacecone quantization.
 The surviving superspace coordinates are then just these 2 coordinates and those of 4D N=4 projective superspace.